jordibc/mapelia/readme.md

 There are several programs related to images of maps and 3D files:

-- `mapelia` - convert maps into 3D figures with reliefs.
+- `mapelia` - convert maps into 3D figures with reliefs
-- `guapelia` - optional GUI to use mapelia.
+- `guapelia` - optional GUI to use mapelia
-- `pintelia` - convert maps into colored 3D figures.
+- `pintelia` - convert maps into colored 3D figures
-- `poligoniza` - form faces (polygons) from 3D points.
+- `poligoniza` - form faces (polygons) from 3D points
-- `stl-split` - split a 3D globe into the north and south hemispheres.
+- `stl-split` - split a 3D globe into the north and south hemispheres
-- `smooth` - create a smoothed version of an image.
+- `smooth` - create a smoothed version of an image

 The images are `jpg` or `png` files that contain maps (that is, gridded datasets where the value of each pixel is the elevation) in